Customizing Elevar's Data Layer

 };

-Any add to cart events with include the custom_property value shown above.
+Any add to cart events will include the custom_property

 console.log(window.dataLayer[...].custom_property); // logs `my_custom_property`